 Employees tend to save more for retirement as they age and earn more money.
-For example, 42% of plan participants earning less than $40,000 per year do not take full advantage of their employer match.
+For example, 42% of plan participants earning less than $40,000 per year don’t take full advantage of their employer match.
 That compares to just 10% of employees who earn more than $100,000 annually.
 Likewise, employees under age 30 are approximately twice as likely to miss out on their employer match compared to employees over the age of 60 (30% vs. 16%).

 For many employees, middle age poses additional savings challenges.
 We found that the steady decline in employees missing out on their match is interrupted between ages 35 and 45, when the rate of decline flattens out.
-While we didn’t specifically look at why this savings dip occurs, it may have to do with the growing costs of raising a family, saving to send kids to college or buying a home.
+While we didn’t specifically look at why this savings dip occurs, it may have to do with the growing costs of raising a family, saving to send kids to college, or buying a home.

 Our report showed that employees across all ages and income levels who used advisory services were less likely to miss out on any of their employer match compared to those not receiving this help.
-For example, 25% of employees who earn less than $40,000 and who use professional advisory services missed out on part of their employer match, compared to 44% of people who did not use advisory services.
+For example, 25% of employees who earn less than $40,000 and who use professional advisory services missed out on part of their employer match, compared to 44% of people who didn’t use advisory services.